-Like Macready, Murphy contributed to the conscription debates by means of articles and letters published in various newspapers, particularly during the 1917 campaign.
+Like Macready, Murphy took part in the conscription debates by means of literary contributions published in various newspapers, particularly during the 1917 campaign.
 Many of them were addressed specifically to women.
+One example is an article in the Catholic Press entitled, 'An Appeal to Women: Freedom or Slavery?' in which she argued that while thousands of volunteers had gone to the front, 'other thousands, as brave and as good, promised to remain behind to look after aged parents, delicate brothers or sisters, or other dependents'.
+She challenged her readers, 'Will you be treacherous to the fine boys who went and the fine boys who stayed from a high sense of duty, and who will volunteer when their obligations are less onerous?'

-One example is an article in the Catholic Press entitled, 'An Appeal to Women: Freedom or Slavery?'.
-15 In a letter headlined 'Conscription a Tragedy for Bush Women', which appeared in the Catholic Press, the Australian Worker and Melbourne's Tribune, she wrote:
+In a letter headlined 'Conscription a Tragedy for Bush Women', which appeared in the Catholic Press, the Australian Worker, and Melbourne's Tribune, she wrote: